Public Safety Planner IV

 Demonstrated expert skills in verbal, written, and interpersonal communication.
 Substantial experience condensing complex topics to concise summaries appropriate for the general public.
 A keen understanding of boundaries in the presence of stakeholders, including politicians and agency leadership, and when/where/how to provide a value-adding opinion.
 Preferred: multiple years of experience developing original drafts of governmental doctrine and/or policy.
 Experience with public outreach methods, such as marketing new personal preparedness techniques or regional training and programs.
 Proven success in data visualization, the development of process figures, and graphic design.

 Ability to manage a variety of highly specialized and technical problems in support of local officials and the public.
 Ability to perform independent technical research work and guide others in performance of their assignments.
 Ability to supervise the work of support staff while displaying good judgement.

 Computer Knowledge and Skills

-In-depth understanding of the MS Office Suite of programs, including Excel, PowerPoint, Word, and OneNote.
+In-depth proficiency of the MS Office suite of programs, including Excel, PowerPoint, and Word.
 Significant experience with Adobe InDesign or comparable desktop publishing software.
-Understanding of MS Sharepoint and OneDrive.
+Understanding of MS SharePoint and OneDrive.
 Experience with navigating U.S. Census data and other publicly available large data sets for analytics and supporting leadership decision-making.
 Preferred: Several years of experience performing skilled quality control and quality assurance on public documents; program performance auditing/evaluation; and GIS and/or mapping skills.